microsoft/WindowsProtocolTestSuites/TestSuites/RDP/docs/RDP_ClientUserGuide.md

 >	* In the right panel, double click **Administrator** and then uncheck the **Account is disabled** box.

+>	* Right click **Administrator** and then click the **Set Password…** pop up menu, then ”Proceed” button, and then input the “Password01!” in the New Password and Confirm Password fields.
+Click OK to save the password for local administrator user.

+>	* Or run commands: ”net user /active administrator” “net user administrator Password01!” to enable the local administrator and set the password.

 * Go to C:\MicrosoftProtocolTests\RDP\Client-Endpoint\ _&#60; version &#35;  &#62;_ \Scripts, and open the ParamConfig.xml file.

 * Review the properties shown in the following table, updating the property values as necessary.